-The IHG Rewards Card has a $89 annual fee, and most notably offers:
+The IHG Rewards Card has an $89 annual fee, and most notably offers:

-- An anniversary free night certificate valid at virtually any IHG hotel in the world up to 40,000 points
+- An anniversary free night certificate valid at any IHG hotel in the world up to 40,000 points

 - IHG Rewards Club Platinum status for as long as you have the card

 - Fourth Reward Night Free when you redeem points for any stay of 4 or more nights

 The InterContinental Hong Kong, where I redeemed my free night certificate last year

 The pros and cons of the IHG annual free night

 Personally I have both of these credit cards, and I value them immensely for their respective privileges.
 Purely in terms of the annual free night certificate, historically I’ve valued the one offered on the IHG® Rewards Club Premier Credit Card more.
 That’s because it’s valid at many IHG hotels.